ga4gh/vrs/schema/vrs/def/DerivativeSequence.rst

 **Computational Definition**

-The "Derivative Sequence" data class is a structure for describing a derivate sequence composed from mutiple sequence adjacencies.
+The "Derivative Sequence" data class is a structure for describing a derivate sequence composed from multiple sequence adjacencies.

     **Information Model**

 Some DerivativeSequence attributes are inherited from :ref:`Variation`.

     .. list-table::